bflaven/BlogArticlesExamples/split_file/README.md

 # Path to the source file
 SOURCE="[path-to-the-source]/[source-file].sql";

-# Path to the destiantion directory and basename for files
+# Path to the destination directory and basename for files
 DEST="[path-to-the-source]/[source-destination]_";